 “The whole lab can often be a very welcoming environment.
 There’s just a lot of people that can help the student decide what path to go.”

-“These people span a range of experiences,” Kapahi adds.
+“These people span a range of experiences,” Kapahi added.

 “You get mentored by post-docs and students who are in the forefront of aging research.
 You get mentored by lab heads who are the best in their field, and you are also amongst peers who are at an institute which is regarded as one of the best institutes in geroscience or aging research.”

-Kapahi was Wilson’s mentor in the M.S. program and Wilson continues to work in the Kapahi lab as a Ph.D. student.
+Kapahi was Wilson’s mentor in the M.S. program and Wilson continues to work in the Kapahi lab.

 “In his role as my supervisor and adviser, he challenged me to think critically and helped me build the framework for my research project while also serving as a source of motivation through his own scientific fascination and energy.”

-Catherine Chang is in the first year of the master’s program and already has been impressed with both the opportunities the program offers and the support she has received.
+In 2019 Catherine Chang was in the first year of the master’s program and was impressed with both the opportunities the program offers and the support she has received.
 Chang enrolled in the program after receiving a bachelor's degree in Biochemistry and Molecular Biology from UC Santa Cruz in 2016.

 At the Buck, Catherine joined the Zhou Lab to pursue her research interest in protein folding and regulation.
 She also received mentoring from Wilson thanks to the Buck Graduate Student Society’s buddy system, pairing new students with peers who have been at the Buck for a while.

-“So far, every principal investigator that I’ve met, they’ve been top notch,” Chang says.
+“So far, every principal investigator that I’ve met, they’ve been top notch,” said Chang, now a Senior Research Associate with Assay Strategy and Development.
 “Whether I have a question about classes or if I need someone to read over my grant application or project proposal, they’ll be there.”